Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Methods

 \subsubsection{Non-Uniform Energy Domain Decomposition}

-The time taken for each WL iteration is given simply by the time taken by the slowest-converging sub-domain to converge, since each walker must converge their local DOS histogram before the WL iteration can finish and combine the local (sub-domain) DOS histograms into a global DOS histogram.
+The time taken for each WL iteration is given by the time to converge of the slowest-converging sub-domain, since each walker must first converge their local (sub-domain) DOS histogram before the WL iteration can finish and create a combined global DOS.
 In general, the time taken to converge each sub-domain is non-uniform across the total energy domain, tending to take longer to converge around phase transitions or at low energy in the presence of degenerate microstates.
-In the former case systems may exhibit entropic bottlenecks which are difficult to sample, and in the latter case the number of accessible configurations necessitates long sampling times.
+In the former case, systems may exhibit entropic bottlenecks which are difficult to sample, and in the latter case the number of accessible configurations necessitates long sampling times.
 This non-uniform convergence time can be somewhat mitigated by altering the size of each WL energy sub-domain, however optimal load balancing is impossible \textit{a priori}, as that requires the converged DOS states, which is the quantity being computed via simulation.
 By adjusting the individual size of each sub-domain, one can obtain an energy decomposition which is non-uniform in energy.
-This is done before the first iteration via a pre-sampling step, which evolves the WL algorithm until each energy bin across the entire energy domain has been visited by at least one walker per sub-domain a number of times equal to the number of atoms in the simulation.
+This is done before the first iteration via a pre-sampling step, which evolves the WL algorithm until each energy bin across the entire energy domain has been visited by at least one walker per sub-domain a thousand times.
+We selected this number as a compromise between excessive simulation time being spent in the pre-sampling step and ensuring that every bin has sufficient visits such that the initial DOS estimate is reasonable.
+We find that the selection of this parameter is not crucial, since an estimate of the DOS must be built up from an initial state of $\log(g(E))$ which takes an appreciable portion of simulation time regardless, and so the parameter is chosen to err on the side of caution to ensure that all bins are appropriately sampled.
 Performing a pre-sampling step that is much longer than this is inefficient, since the simulation is progressing with sub-domain sizes which are non-optimal.
-This pre-sampling step is performed with uniformly sized sub-domains and lasts on the order of one WL simulation.
+This pre-sampling step is performed with uniformly sized sub-domains and lasts on the order of one WL iteration.
 The time taken per sub-domain is used to obtain the initial non-uniform energy domain decomposition.
-The detail of the explicit means by which this initial non-uniform energy domain decomposition is obtained are discussed below, in Sec.~\ref{sec:load_balance}.
-An conceptual illustration of a non-uniform energy domain decomposition scheme is given in Figure~\ref{fig:schemes}, panel (b).
+The details of the explicit means by which this initial non-uniform energy domain decomposition is obtained are discussed below, in Sec.~\ref{sec:load_balance}.
+A conceptual illustration of a non-uniform energy domain decomposition scheme is given in Figure~\ref{fig:schemes}, panel (b).